 Many of my clients report having much more enjoyment with their exercise and nutrition habits.
 Instead of suffering to make a bigger calorie deficit, they enjoy each action that makes them thrive.
 They also more easily adopt healthy habits around sleep and stress management.

-Ultimately, my clients find that its easier and more enjoyable to drop the pounds and increase their energy without pushing for a struggle.
+Ultimately, my clients find that it’s easier and more enjoyable to drop the pounds and increase their energy without pushing for a struggle.
 They’re also happier overall in their lives.

 Quick tips to thrive: be active each day (think, like walking, looking for berries), get enough sleep, reduce screen time at night, eat lots of produce (think, abundant summer crops), and socialize with good people.